 Assessment is greatly impacted by the technologies we discover during the scan, as we don’t exploit vulnerabilities that are not relevant to your application.
 In general, our assessment is targeted towards specific aspects of the application (e.g. login form), and not towards the entire application.
 While we have seen examples where the web application was affected by our scanners due to the large number and frequency of requests, we don’t emulate denial-of-service (DoS) attacks towards the application.
 This can happen when the application's resources are quite limited.

-You are able to stop (abort) the scan instantly any time when it’s running both in Scan Management and in the Detectify API.
+You are able to stop (abort) the scan instantly any time when it’s running both in the Application Scanning page and in the Detectify API.
 In case of stopped scans, the discovered vulnerabilities will still be available.

 The runtime of Application Scanning depends on a lot of factors, and therefore can be anywhere from 15 minutes up to 48 hours.

 These factors include scanning settings (e.g. rate limiting), the size of the web application (e.g. number of different pages), responsiveness of the application (e.g. time to load pages and HTTP response time), and the different technologies used, as it impacts the number of security tests we run.

 We have set limits on various aspects of the scan.
 For example, we never crawl more than 50,000 web pages, or crawl longer than 8 hours.
 Thus with a longer scan the results may be less accurate.
 See how to set up your account for the best possible result to get to know more about optimal configuration of Application Scanning.

 Q: What impact can I expect on my web application?